OpenVnmrJ/ovjTools/OSX.md

 mkdir ovjbuild && cd ovjbuild
 git clone https://github.com/OpenVnmrJ/ovjTools.git
 ```

+On MacOS, OpenVnmrJ is installed via a .pkg file.
+A third-party tool, Packages.dmg, is used to construct this .pkg
+  file.
+Using the Finder, navigate to ovjTools and double-click on Packages.dmg.
+Follow the instructions to install it.

 At the same level as the ovjTools directory, do the following

 ```